UWFAI/Josh/README.md

 Josh's Java Game Environment

-Grab the files either from the "download zip" button in the lower right, or if you have git installed on you machine, in a terminal write
+Grab the files either from the "download zip" button in the lower right, or if you have git installed on your machine, in a terminal write

 ```git clone https://github.com/UWFAI/Josh```